DOLOCRETE – A BENIGN CONCRETE ALTERNATIVE

-The cost of producing Dolocrete cement (Doloment) is estimated to be less than half that of Portland Cement and its quality is claimed to be superior.
-Recent tests indicates that Dolocrete cement has the ability to safely utilise domestic, industrial and mining wastes as fillers to make a variety of products such as bricks, building blocks, roof tiles, wall panels, floors, roads and paving materials that are superior to existing counterparts.
+The cost of producing Doloment is estimated to be less than half that of Portland Cement and its quality is claimed to be superior.
+Recent tests indicates that Doloment has the ability to safely utilize domestic, industrial and mining wastes as fillers to make a variety of Dolocrete products such as bricks, building blocks, roof tiles, wall panels, floors, roads and paving materials that are superior to existing counterparts.
 Furthermore, Dolocrete has been shown it can safely encapsulate hazardous and toxic chemicals in a way that is superior to any other method.

 Dolocrete cement appears to be environmentally friendly because its manufacturing process only requires a fraction of the energy to produce compared with Portland Cement (the industry’s third largest user of energy in the US).
 Also, Dolocrete cement, absorbs the same amount of carbon dioxide during its curing process as it expelled during its manufacture.
 On the other hand, 44 tonnes of carbon dioxide is released into the atmosphere for every 100 tonnes of limestone (calcium carbonate) processed to make Portland Cement – a huge difference.

 Research with Dolocrete was conducted in Australia over several years with around two hundred different waste materials being successfully tested.
 For example, such unlikely materials as sawdust; shredded newsprint; straw, sugar cane bagasse and paper mill wastes proved to be very suitable and effective fillers.
 Mining and industrial wastes such as ‘aluminium pug’; coal ash (from power stations) and volcanic ash were shown to be equally effectively and efficiently useful as fillers.